Freshman Application Process

 When will I get a decision?

 Applications are reviewed and decisions are made on a rolling basis.
-Students typically receive information about their admission status approximately three weeks after all materials are received in the Office of Admissions and Merit Awards (application, fee, transcripts, and test scores).
+Students typically receive information about their admission status approximately four weeks after all materials are received in the Office of Admissions and Merit Awards (application, fee, transcripts, and test scores).

 How do I check the status of my application?